NonEntityDev/nonentitydev.github.io/content/posts/poors-man-backup-introduction.md

 date = '2025-08-28T10:31:00+01:00'
-title = 'My poor man backup and NAS: Part 1 - Breaking the inertia' publishDate = '2025-08-28'
+title = 'My poor man backup and NAS: Part 1 - Breaking the inertia' publishDate = '2025-08-28' categories = ['Automation'] tags = ['backup', 'linux', 'bash'] summary = 'Tired of relying on overpriced, privacy-invasive cloud services, I finally decided to build my own backup system — something low-cost, reliable, and fun to tinker with.
+In this post series, I’m documenting my journey to set up a 3-2-1 backup routine using what I already have: a Raspberry Pi, some spare drives, and a bit of scripting.
+The goal?
+Keep my data safe without breaking the bank or overcomplicating things.'
 +++

 ## TL;DR